peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

 The number of bits in this object's absolute value.
 Returns 0 if this object's value is 0, and returns 1 if the value is negative 1.
-Returns 2^63 - 1 (  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java) if the number of bits is 2^63 - 1 or greater.
-(Use  `GetUnsignedBitLengthAsEInteger`  instead if the application relies on the exact number of bits.).
+If the return value would be greater than 2^63 - 1(  `Int64.MaxValue`  in.NET or  `Long.MAX_VALUE`  in Java), returns 2^63 - 1 instead.
+(Use  `GetUnsignedBitLengthAsEInteger`  instead of this method if the application relies on the exact number of bits.).

 <a id="Imp_PeterO_Numbers_EInteger"></a>
 ### Imp